-There are a number of resources available to staff and children for use in compiling and planning Collective Worship sessions including Come + See, Let us Pray and Beinspirational resources.
-Some are based in the RE cupboard in the staff room, while others are stored on shelves in the Prayer Room/SEN room.
+There are a number of resources available to staff and children for use in compiling and planning Collective Worship sessions, such as 'Let Us Pray'.
+Some are based in teachers' classrooms and some are based in the RE cupboard in the staff room and the RE cupboard in the corridor.